+Covered Procedure

-Covered Transplant Procedure
+As decided by us, a Covered Procedure includes:

-As decided by us, any Medically Necessary human organ, tissue, and stem cell / bone marrow transplants and infusions including necessary acquisition procedures, mobilization, collection and storage.
+- Any Medically Necessary human solid organ, tissue, and stem cell / bone marrow transplants and infusions, and - Any Medically Necessary cellular or other gene therapies, and - Any Medically Necessary acquisition procedures, mobilization, collection and storage.
 It also includes Medically Necessary myeloablative or reduced intensity preparative chemotherapy, radiation therapy, or a combination of these therapies.

-In-Network Transplant Provider
+Approved In-Network Provider